Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

+{Thus, Sec. (\ref{environment}) and (\ref{memory}) naturally motivate a systematic investigation of the conceptual connection between these two notions together: astrophysical environments and nonlinear memory.
+Building on this framework, we demonstrate in the subsequent sections how DM minispikes can modify the cumulative nonlinear memory amplitude relative to the vacuum case, given the spike exponent.
+This framework motivates a systematic study of how DM minispikes modify the cumulative nonlinear memory relative to the vacuum.
+For IMRIs observable by future space-based missions, it is then natural to ask whether these environmental modifications can produce memory signatures with astrophysically relevant mismatch in the low-frequency band, and whether the cumulative memory can encode information about the binary's evolution inside the ambient medium.
+This implies a nontrivial interplay between these two elusive components of the universe surrounding IMBHs.
+Next, we systematically examine this effect across distinct orbital configurations to assess its dependence on orbital dynamics and observables.}

-\section{Imprints of environment on Nonlinear memory}
+\section{Imprints of environment on nonlinear memory}

-In this section, we describe how we include the effects of a DM environment on top of the Newtonian equations of motion, focusing on how these effects change the leading-order nonlinear memory part of GW signals compared to the vacuum case.
-We begin by formulating the perturbed Kepler problem, introducing the effects of dark matter, namely DM gravity, dynamical friction, and accretion, as independent perturbative forces.
+In this section, we describe how we include the effects of a DM environment on top of the Newtonian equations of motion, focusing on how these effects alter the leading-order nonlinear memory term in GW signals relative to the vacuum case.
+We begin by formulating the perturbed Kepler problem, introducing the effects of DM, namely DM gravity, DF, and accretion, as independent perturbative forces.
 Each contribution is treated as a small correction to the standard Newtonian binary dynamics. \cite{Poisson_Will_2014}.
-Using all these contributions, we derive the expressions for the ${h_{lm}}^{\text{mem(1)}}$ modes and use the osculating orbit method to incorporate these effects into the binary orbital parameters.
-The osculating orbit method is used to solve the perturbed Kepler problem that comes as a set of coupled differential equations, which we solve numerically to find the orbital parameters evolution that further helps in computing the leading-order nonlinear memory for distinct orbits: elliptical, hyperbolic, and quasi-circular.
-We have chosen non-spinning IMBH with $m_1 = 10^3 M_{\odot}$ (central IMBH) and $m_2 = 10 M_{\odot}$ throughout our calculations.
+Using all these contributions, we derive expressions for the ${h_{lm}}^{\text{mem(1)}}$ modes and incorporate these effects into the orbital parameters of the binary using the osculating orbit method.
+The osculating orbit method is used to solve the perturbed Kepler problem, which is a set of coupled differential equations that we numerically integrate to obtain the evolution of orbital parameters, which further helps in computing the leading-order nonlinear memory for distinct orbits: elliptical, hyperbolic, and quasi-circular. { In this work, we consider a non-spinning binary system with component masses $m_1 = 10^3 M_{\odot}$ (central IMBH) and $m_2 = 10 M_{\odot}$, located at a luminosity distance of $R=10\,\textup{Mpc}$ from Earth throughout our calculations.}